rspamd/rspamd/doc/markdown/architecture/protocol.md

-# rspamd protocol
+# Rspamd protocol

 ## Protocol basics

 rspamd uses the HTTP protocol, either version 1.0 or 1.1.
-(There is also a compatibility layer described further in this document.) rspamd defines some headers which allow the passing of extra information about a scanned message, such as envelope data, IP address or SMTP sasl authentication data, etc. rspamd supports normal and chunked encoded HTTP requests.
+(There is also a compatibility layer described further in this document.)
+Rspamd defines some headers which allow the passing of extra information about a scanned message, such as envelope data, IP address or SMTP sasl authentication data, etc. Rspamd supports normal and chunked encoded HTTP requests.

-## rspamd HTTP request
+## Rspamd HTTP request

 rspamd encourages the use of the HTTP protocol since it is standard and can be used by every programming language without the use of exotic libraries.
 A typical HTTP request looks like the following: